-California Conceptions Donor Embryo Program is a program offered by California IVF Fertility Center in Davis California.
+California Conceptions Donor Embryo Program is a program offered by California IVF Fertility Center in Sacramento California.
 The program offers patients the opportunity for three embryo transfers using high quality embryos from donor sperm and donor eggs.
 The program is offered at a flat rate of $12,500, and patients may qualify for a refund of the program costs if they are not successful after 3 transfer procedures.

 The program offers up to three embryo transfers using one or two embryos with each attempt.
 These transfers are offered for the flat rate of $12,500.
 Patients are responsible for their own medication costs, travel costs, and testing.

 The California Conceptions program provides all clinical services in Sacramento California.
 We do not ship embryos from this program.
 Patients must travel to Sacramento California for their transfer procedures.
 We have experience working with patients from around the world.

 Payment for diagnostic services such as the saline-contrast ultrasound are due at the time of the service.
 The package price for the California Conceptions Program is due when the first donor profile is accepted.
 The three transfers must be completed within one year of the initial payment.